jmichel7/UsingMerge.jl/README.md

 invariants(f, x)
 ```
 Even though some of these last methods apply to `Any`, they do not conflict
+with  my method  (since at  least one  of the  arguments of  my method, the
-with my method, so I can use them also by just defining:
+first,  is qualified with my type `Group`), so  I can use them also by just
+defining:

 ```
 invariants(group::BenchmarkGroup) = BenchmarkTools.invariants(group)